Skip to content

 Generated Keys with JsonKey Mapping

-// SchemaKeys use JSON field names
+// SchemaKeys - Dart field names as keys, JSON field names as values

 const ApiUserSchemaKeys = (